Bank of America Global Healthcare Conference 2026

 Financial performance and business model

-• Achieved 11-12 consecutive quarters of positive EPS and gross margins in the 90-95% range, reflecting a sustainable business model.
+• Achieved 11-12 consecutive quarters of positive EPS and gross margins in the 90-95% range, reflecting a sustainable business model uncommon in biotech.

-• Global launch of main asset has exceeded expectations, with strong performance in France, Germany, and Japan, and launches in Italy and Spain planned for the second half of the year.
+• Ex-U.S. launches have exceeded expectations, with strong value propositions in France, Germany, and Japan; launches in Italy and Spain are ahead of schedule for the second half of the year.

-• U.S. market penetration is at about 60% of identified patients, with ongoing growth expected as the company targets a broader prevalence.
+• U.S. market penetration is at about 60% of identified patients, with ongoing growth expected as the company targets the full 1,200 identified patients and potentially up to 3,000 based on prevalence.

 • Cost structure remains stable, with small teams per country and operating expenses for 2026 projected to be similar to last year, even as new assets enter the clinic.